 Love food, yes we do!
 Join us as we let our senses come alive on this culinary tour of Ireland.
 You will cook, smell, see and experience many of the glorious resources of the Emerald Isle.

-By concentrating on small geographical areas at t time, this experience will change your perception of the food of Ireland.
+By concentrating on small geographical areas at a time, this experience will change your perception of the food of Ireland.
 You’ll experience firsthand the wonders it offers.
 Like the deliciousness of mussels plucked from the sea and simmered with seaweed and fresh Irish butter (that we’ve made!).
-Learn to make Irish soda bread, treacle & brown bread in an Irish farmhouse kitchen.
+Learn to make Irish Soda Bread, Brown Bread made with treacle in an Irish farmhouse kitchen.
 Taste as nature intended.

 A very small group (max 8 guests) will make this a wonderfully intimate week, making new friends.
 We promise to have a hike, sea walk or bog walk everyday to walk off all the goodness we consume!

-Anne has a background in finance, and owns her own accountancy firm.
+Anne has a background in finance, and owns an accountancy firm.
 Her first love in the kitchen is baking, and oh what a baker she is!
-Soda Bread and Treacle Bread are her specialities, she also loves to make ice cream (with good Irish milk and cream!) wedding cakes she also dabbles a bit in chocolate making.
+Soda Bread and Treacle Bread are her specialities, she also loves to make ice cream (with good Irish milk and cream!), and wedding cakes.
+Anne also dabbles a bit in chocolate making.
 Pure talent!

 Anne and Shelagh share a few things in common, cooking amazing food and a strong, deep love of Ireland.
-Both women studied at The Dublin Cookery School (at different times, years even), and connected by happenstance and became fast friends (over an 11 a.m.
+Both women studied at The Dublin Cookery School (at different times), and connected by happenstance and became fast friends (over an 11 a.m.
 Hot Whiskey!).
 We’ll save that story for later. 🙂

 The tour will spend two days in Anne’s farmhouse kitchen preparing, cooking, and learning about the ingredients we will have shopped for from artisan farmers, producers, and makers in the Galway area.
 A wonderful field to fork dinner will wrap up the land portion of the trip.

 You can’t leave Ireland without a private whiskey distillery tour.
-We’ll simmer up a pot of mussels we collected from a local musselry in Killary.
-Seaside hikes and an incredible lunch on the water.
-We will travel about County Galway only, exploring and cooking together while basking in the natural beauty of this small pocket of the island.
+The next two full days will be at the sea.
+We’ll simmer up a pot of mussels we collect from a local musselry near Killary Fjord.
+Seaside hikes and an incredible lunch by the water.
+We will travel around County Galway only, exploring and cooking together while basking in the natural beauty of this small pocket of the island.

-This is a tentative itinerary, subject to change.
+This itinerary is subject to change. due to availability.

 Sweet dreams will accompany you with lovely family-run guest house accommodations.